dmolik/netlink-examples/README.md

   9. __forward__      a libiptc module to add forwarding rules
   10. __final__       Combine it all into a single binary

+You're going to need a C compiler, GNU Make, and `iptables-devel` or `iptables-dev` in order to compile the final output.

 The goal of this project is to recreate the following script:

 ```